hbc/NGS_Data_Analysis_Summer2016/sessionIII/lessons/04_DEG_deseq2.md

 ### Hypothesis testing: Wald test

-To build a results table, we use the `results()` function on the `dds`.
+To build a results table, we use the `results()` function on the `dds` object.
 Additionally we need to specify **which comparisons we are interested in** looking at.

 The comparisons are provided to DESeq2 in the form of **contrasts**, in one of three different ways.
 In this lesson we will demonstrate the method that is most intuitive.
-By providing contrasts we are telling DESeq2 which coefficients to use for the hypothesis testing procedure; this also corresponds to the headers in your design matrix.
-To find out how the coefficients are named we can use the `resultNames()` function:
+By providing contrasts we are telling DESeq2 **which coefficients to use for the hypothesis testing** procedure; this also corresponds to the headers in your design matrix.
+To find out how the coefficients are named we can use the `resultsNames()` function:

 	# Find names of coefficients
 	resultsNames(dds)

-To specify the specific coeficients we are interested in, we need to provide the column names from the coefficents table as a list of 2 character vectors:
+To specify the specific contrasts we are interested in, we need to provide the column names from the coefficients table as a list of 2 character vectors:

 	## Define contrasts
 	contrast_oe <- list( "sampletypeMOV10_overexpression", "sampletypecontrol")

 **The order of the names, determines the direction of fold change that is reported.** The name provided in the second element is the level that is used to baseline.
 So for example, if we observe a fold change of -2 this would mean the gene expression is lower in Mov10_oe relative to the control.
-Pass the contrast as an argument to the `results()` function and take a look at the table that is returned:
+Pass the contrast vector as an argument to the `results()` function:

 	res_tableOE <- results(dds, contrast=contrast_oe)

-Let's take a look atwhat information is stored in the results:
+Let's take a look at what information is stored in the results:

 	head(res_tableOE)